Tours in Tropical North Queensland, Cape York & the Western Gulf Savannah.

 The Tropical North Queensland region is internationally recognized as a major destination for birdwatchers from around the world.

-Over half of Australia’s bird species have been recorded from the eleven distinct habitats which occur from the Great Barrier Reef to Highland Tropical Rainforest, and all within a 150 kilometre radius of Cairns!
-Twelve species are locally endemic to the region, mostly occurring in the highland rainforests of the Tablelands region and all are regularly recorded at Warrigal, our private highland rainforest preserve.
+Over half of Australia’s bird species have been recorded from the eleven distinct habitats which occur from the Great Barrier Reef to the Highland Tropical Rainforests, and all within a 150 kilometre radius of Cairns!
+Twelve species are locally endemic to the region, mostly occurring in the highland rainforests of the Atherton and Evelyn Tablelands region and all are regularly recorded at Warrigal, our private highland rainforest preserve.

 A 4-5 days fully accommodated/all-inclusive tour visiting a diversity of habitats at different elevations, usually averages about 200+ species; a single day 100+ species (full species list available).